Elise39u/S3Revisted/IP/Docs/ResearchCD.md

 ## Readers Guide
 No special reading guide required.
 But its recommend to read [[What is defined as Continus Delivery]] before [[What is defined as Continus Deployment]].
 Reason for this is that Deployment goes further on the point where Delivery left.

+Also it recommend to read [[Pros and Cons of Continus Delivery]] before you read [[Pros and Cons of Continus Deployment]] This is because both subjects share the same Pros and cons but their are an few difference between them.

 ## Links to other Notes
 [[What is defined as Continus Delivery||Defined Continus Delivery]] [[What is defined as Continus Deployment||Defined Continus Deployment]]